idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeDragonLair.md

 - No dragons for millennia, and now they're swarming like skeevers.
-Big firebreathing ones.
+Big fire-breathing ones.
 - Majestic beings.
 Alas, their ego is even bigger than their bodies.
 - Now THAT is a worthy opponent to fight.
 Our battle will be legendary!